shapeblue/hackerbook/hack/api.md

 </project>
 ```

+Note: please change the version suitably as per the base-branch you're using.

 The pom.xml has `cloud-api` and `cloud-utils` artifacts as dependencies to
 use/extend/implementing API interfaces and use any CloudStack utility classes.